DeanHazineh/DFlat-tensorflow/readme.md

 - A community driven, maintained framework for rendering and end-to-end design

 ## Usage and Documentation:
-For usage and documentation, refer to the readthedocs at https://dflat-master.readthedocs.io/en/latest/.
-(Documentation is in active development and will be updated slowly in the future).
+For usage and documentation, a readthedocs page is in active development.

 An example for inverse design is provided in `DFlat/examples/`.
 Additional examples will be provided in the future.